-The overall goal of our research is to understand the processes shaping marine biodiversity so that this information can inform marine conservation planning.
-We use a combination of molecular genetics and ecological modeling in both field and laboratory settings to address how biotic and abiotic processes result in diversification of marine organisms.
+Our lab studies the evolution, monitoring and conservation of marine biodiversity.
+We integrate field studies and cutting edge genetic/genomic tools to address how biotic and abiotic processes result in diversification of marine organisms, and use this data to support marine resource management.
 Importantly, we do this in the context of educational programs focused on building research capacity, both in the U.S. and abroad.
 Current research themes in the lab fall into the categories below.

 Physical Drivers of Speciation in the Coral Triangle

 The Coral Triangle is the world’s most biologically diversity marine ecosystem.
 While this pattern has been known for decades, the origins of this amazing biodiversity remains an active area of debate.
 Although some have suggested that this region is a Center of Origin of marine biodiversity, many have criticized this hypothesis for lack of credible processes to promote speciation within the Coral Triangle.
 A major goal of our work is using comparative phylogeography to identify physical barriers to marine larval dispersal across the Coral Triangle that could promote speciation within this region.

 Measuring Marine Driversity Across Geographic and Taxonomic Scales

 While the biodiversity gradients that shape the Coral Triangle are

 well known, this pattern is based on data from a relatively small number of taxa, namely fish, corals and gastropods.
 We know comparatively little about diversity across most marine phyla, particularly fauna that live within the matrix of coral reefs.
 We know even less about microbial and viral diversity and how those may be related to metazoan diversity.
 Our lab is using Autonomous Reef Monitoring Structure to assess biodiversity from viruses to metazoans across the Coral Triangle biodiversity hotspot, and understand how that diversity may be impacted by anthropogenic stressors like pollution and climate change.